marcscho/DS-Lab/README.md

-# DS-Lab
+# Data Science Lab
-Data Science Lab Content
+This repository contains all required code assets to participate in the Microsoft Data Science hands-on Lab hosted in Switzerland.